Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/mmd_finetune_component.md

 4. _image_min_size_ (int, optional)

     Minimum image size after augmentation that is input to the network.
-Default is -1 which means it would be overwritten by image_scale provided in model config.
+If left empty, it would either be overwritten by image_scale in model config or would be chosen based on the task type and model selected.
 The image will be rescaled as large as possible within the range [image_min_size, image_max_size].
 The image size will be constraint so that the max edge is no longer than image_max_size and short edge is no longer than image_min_size.

 5. _image_max_size_ (int, optional)

     Maximum image size after augmentation that is input to the network.
-Default is -1 which means it would be overwritten by image_scale provided in model config.
+If left empty, it would either be overwritten by image_scale in model config or would be chosen based on the task type and model selected.
 The image will be rescaled as large as possible within the range [image_min_size, image_max_size].
 The image size will be constraint so that the max edge is no longer than image_max_size and short edge is no longer than image_min_size.

 6. _task_name_ (string, required)